firxworx/op-ansible-device-automation/README.md

 # \[ olivia-party \] op-ansible-device-automation

-Automate the configuration and deployment of _OP Accessibility Devices_ (OPADs): hackable web kiosks that provide a foundation for creating customized tools and toys for users with physical disabilities.

-This repo is associated with the Olivia Party (OP) Accessibility Project.

-The [Ansible](https://www.ansible.com/)-driven automations found in this repo will transform commodity PC's and low-cost boards into linux-based devices with user interfaces provided via local web applications run by the [Chromium](https://chromium.org) web browser.
+[Ansible](https://www.ansible.com/) playbooks to automate the provisioning of standalone _OliviaParty Player_ devices.

+Start with a commodity PC or low-cost single-board-computer (SBC) and install the minimal/server release of the Ubuntu linux operating system (no graphical environment).
+Plug in your display(s) and USB devices then run our playbooks to transform your hardware into a standalone _OliviaParty Player_.

+Choose between "device" or "desktop" configurations depending on your use-case:

+**Device:** install minimal dependencies and configure the system to boot directly into the [Chromium](https://chromium.org) web browser running _OliviaParty Player_ in a locked-down full-screen kiosk mode.

+**Desktop:** install _OliviaParty Player_ alongside the lightweight Ubuntu MATE core graphical desktop environment.
+A shortcut is added to the user's desktop to launch _OliviaParty Player_ as a [Chromium](https://chromium.org)-powered full-screen kiosk app.

+Everything is hackable!
+Enjoy _OliviaParty_ or use this project as a starting point for your next accessibility solution!

-Many parts of this project are readily transferable to commercial applications.
-You are free to use and modify the code as you wish under the terms of the permissive Apache 2.0 open source license.
+You are free to use and modify the code as you wish under the terms of the Apache 2.0 open source license.
 Use at your own risk!

 ## Audience & System Requirements

-Target audience: a level of technical knowledge that includes working familiarity with Linux is recommended.
+Target audience: technically-inclined with some experience working with Linux on the command-line.

-System requirements (control machine): Linux, MacOS, or Windows running Linux via WSL2
+System requirements (ansible control machine): Linux, MacOS, or Windows running Linux via WSL2.

+Hardware requirements (target device): Intel/x86 powered board or PC with adequate memory (4GB minimum; 8GB+ recommended), storage (8GB for device configuration; 32GB for desktop configuration), and CPU/graphics to run Chromium with resources to spare for running _OliviaParty Apps_ (rich web apps).

+> This project has been successfully deployed to [UP Board](https://up-board.org/) SBC's powered by Intel Atom processors, as well as older mini/USFF PC's including a Lenovo Thinkcentre Tiny with an Intel 6th-generation processor.
+Devices with comparable or superior specs should run great.

+Reasonably decent graphics/GPU performance is recommended to smoothly run any _OliviaParty Apps_ that feature webGL/3D as well as animated effects + transitions.
+A base UP Board (Atom x5-Z8350) will work however an UP Squared (Atom x5-E3940) or better will deliver a smoother experience with transitions and resource-hungry apps.

+Exact performance requirements are subject to your use-case and the specific apps + features that you will use.

+It is possible to modify the roles + playbooks to support ARM and other types of systems.
+PR's are welcome :)

 ## Feature Summary